Michelle Agyemang

-Michelle Agyemang (/ak/; born 3 February 2006) is an English professional footballer who plays as a forward for Women's Super League club Brighton & Hove Albion, on loan from Arsenal, and the England national team.
-Agyemang was part of the England squad which won the UEFA Women's Euro 2025, where she was named the young player of the tournament.
+Michelle Agyemang (/ak/; born 3 February 2006) is an English professional footballer who plays as a forward for Women's Super League club Arsenal and the England national team.
+Agyemang was part of the England squad which won the UEFA Euro 2025, where she was named the young player of the tournament.
+She was named BBC Young Sports Personality of the Year for 2025.

 Early life

 Agyemang was born in South Ockendon, Essex.
 She attended Holy Cross School Primary School in South Ockendon, Southend High School for Girls and is currently studying at King's College London.
 She is of Ghanaian descent.

-Her father is a Manchester United fan, her brother is a Chelsea fan, her sister is a West Ham United fan and she is an Arsenal fan.
+Her father is a Manchester United fan, her brother is a Chelsea fan, her sister is an Arsenal fan and she is also an Arsenal fan.
 Growing up, her favourite players were Olivier Giroud and Theo Walcott.

 Youth career

 Agyemang is a life-long Gunner.
 She joined Arsenal at the age of six.
 She appeared in 11 games for the Arsenal Academy team during the 2022–2023 season and was their top goalscorer across all competitions.
 She finished the season as second in number of goals scored and top in number of goals per game in all competitions at U21 academy level.
 In 2021, Michelle was a ball girl for England's World Cup qualifier against Northern Ireland at Wembley Stadium.

 On 7 August 2025, it was announced that Agyemang was one of the nominees of the inaugural 2025 Women's Kopa Trophy, one of the additional Ballon d'Or awards.